 The project aims to provide training on a variety of topics related to EITI standard for Multi-Stakeholder Group (MSG), interested civil-society organizations (CSOs), community youth clubs (CYCs) and most active and promising local groups and activists.
 It aims at strengthening participants’ capacity for involvement in EITI implementation and monitoring mechanisms intended to ensure transparency in the management of the extractive industry and bridge the knowledge gaps among the participating groups.

 For years, promoting transparency in the Armenian extractive sector has remained largely an unresolved issue.
 There has been little official information in the public domain regarding mining operations and revenues.
 Recently, however, there have developments to attempt at greater transparency and accountability.
 One of these is the Government of Armenia’s move to join the EITI.

-The proposed project ties with EITI requirement 1.3.Civil society engagement, EITI Protocol on participation of civil society and 1.4 Multi –stakeholder group and Decision–Making Protocol for the EITI Multi-Stakeholder Group.
+The proposed project ties with EITI requirement 1.3.Civil society engagement, EITI Protocol on the participation of civil society and 1.4 Multi-stakeholder group and Decision–Making Protocol for the EITI Multi-Stakeholder Group.

 Target Beneficiary Groups:

 — The direct beneficiary groups are EITI MSG members, EITI MSG CSO groups, interested CSOs, most active local groups and activists, and CYCs.

 — The indirect beneficiaries are public at large, especially mining regions population, national policy stakeholders, and civil society organizations at large.